You’re going to love this easy Crock Pot Zuppa Toscana… let your slow cooker do the work!

 Instructions

-- Fry bacon and sausage in a large skillet over medium high heat until cooked and sausage is browned (about 7-8 minutes), crumbling sausage as it cooks.
+- Fry bacon and sausage in a large skillet over medium high heat until cooked and sausage is browned and no longer pink (about 7 to 8 minutes), crumbling sausage with a wooden spoon as it cooks.
 Add onion and garlic and cook for an additional minute.

 - Drain off grease.
-Transfer mixture to slow cooker insert (I used a 6-quart slow cooker).
-Add chicken broth, water, potatoes, salt, pepper, sugar and nutmeg.
+Transfer the mixture to a 6-quart slow cooker.
+Add chicken broth, water, potatoes, salt, pepper, sugar, and nutmeg.
 Stir to combine.

-- Cover and cook on high for 3-4 hours or low for 5-6 hours.
+- Cover and cook on high for 3 to 4 hours or low for 5 to 6 hours.

 - Serve topped with freshly grated Parmesan, if desired.